Love Live! Nijigasaki High School Idol Club: Broadcast and distribution

 The anime television series is animated by Sunrise and directed by Tomoyuki Kawamura, with Jin Tanaka handling series composition and Takumi Yokota designing the characters.
 A public vote was held to decide the name of one of the anime's characters, Yu Takasaki, who is voiced by Hinaki Yano and based on the player character in the game.
-The 13-episode anime aired from October 3 to December 26, 2020 on Tokyo MX, SUN, and KBS, October 4 on BS11, and October 6 on region-exclusive channels.
+The 13-episode anime aired from October 3 to December 26, 2020, on Tokyo MX, SUN, and KBS, October 4 on BS11, and October 6 on region-exclusive channels.
 It was also streamed live through the Bandai Channel, Line Live, and YouTube Live.
 Odex licensed the anime in Southeast Asian territories excluding Thailand, where it is licensed by Dream Express (DEX).
 Funimation streamed the series in North America, and on AnimeLab in Australia and New Zealand.
 Nijigasaki High School Idol Club performed both the opening and ending themes, respectively titled "Nijiiro Passions!" (虹色Passions!) and "Neo Sky, Neo Map!".

 During the group's 3rd live concert at the MetLife Dome on May 9, 2021, a second season was announced.
 The main cast and staff of the first season reprised their roles.
 It aired from April 2 to June 25, 2022.
 Nijigasaki High School Idol Club, now along with new members Shioriko, Mia, and Lanzhu, returns to perform both the opening and ending themes, titled "Colorful Dreams!
 Colorful Smiles!" and "Yume ga Bokura no Taiyō sa" (夢が僕らの太陽さ) respectively.

 During the Love Live!
 Nijigasaki High School Idol Club 5th Live!
 Where Rainbows Bloom concert on September 18, 2022, an anime television series adaptation of the spin-off four-panel manga Nijiyon: Love Live!
 Nijigasaki Gakuen School Idol Dōkōkai Yon-Koma was announced.
 Titled Nijiyon Animation and directed by Yūya Horiuchi, it aired from January 6 to March 24, 2023, on Tokyo MX and BS11.
-The group, along with Yu Takasaki, will sing the opening song titled "What You Gonna Do" (わちゅごなどぅー, Wachugonadu).
+The group, along with Yu Takasaki, sang the opening song titled "What You Gonna Do" (わちゅごなどぅー, Wachugonadu).
 During the "Love Live!
 Nijigasaki High School Idol Club 6th Live!
 I love You ⇆ You love Me" live concert, a second season was announced and it aired from April 5 to June 21, 2024.

 During the live-streamed special for the Love Live!
 Nijigasaki High School Idol Club project on November 24, 2022, an original video animation episode for the main anime series was announced.
 Titled Love Live!
 Nijigasaki High School Idol Club Next Sky, the OVA premiered in Japanese theaters on June 23, 2023, with the main cast and staff from the series reprising their roles.
 On the same day as the OVA's release, a three-part series of animated theatrical films was announced, with the first film in the trilogy released on September 6, 2024.
 The main cast and staff from the series are once again reprising their roles, with the film series serving as the anime's finale.
 The second film was released on November 7, 2025.
 On October 30, 2025, Crunchyroll added the first film to their streaming service.
+The third film will be released in winter 2026.